SteemPress Turns Your WordPress Blog into a Cryptocurrency Generator

 Unlike Twitter and Facebook, Steem is a very friendly social media environment.
 There are no mobs of users angrily brigading people they disagree with, making Steem a refreshingly polite social media experience.

 Articles posted via SteemPress currently share 15% of the reward with the @steempress-io account.
-This ensures SteemPress remains funded, and the two programmers are able to continue to keep the application up to date.
+This ensures SteemPress remains funded, and the two full time developers are able to continue to keep the application up to date.